Hors-champ — /ɔʁ ʃɑ̃/ (pronounced or-shahn)

 Hors-champ (literally “outside the frame”) is a classical film device that designates everything occurring beyond the camera’s visible image.
 Rather than showing an event directly, the film suggests it through off-screen sound, the reactions of on-screen characters, editing, or camera movement.
 Used to create tension, expand the story world, or invite the audience’s imagination, hors-champ turns absence into a dramatic presence.

-Chosen as the name of this artistic project, hors-champ expresses both an aesthetic language and a position: exploring what is not immediately visible, what is hidden, remains silent, yet continues to act.
+Chosen as the name of this artistic project, hors-champ expresses both an aesthetic language and a position: exploring what is not immediately visible, what is hidden, present, remains silent, yet continues to act.

 More about Les Nuits Troubles